Vegetable Garden Planning Tips – Late Winter Checklist

 Using my own personalized excel document allows me to see what & where I planted last year so I can rotate my plantings to help keep pests at bay.

-How To Make Your Own Garden planting Planner
+How To Make Your Own Garden Planner

 Each gardener’s planting layout will look different.
 So I suggest you use a program that works best for you to layout the specifics of your own garden.